 Girls and Boys Flag Football returns this Fall!
 Check back to this page for more details and updates for the 2020 season!
 See master calendar on the right for upcoming dates throughout the season, and you'll find your 2020 Flag Football schedules on the right after the coaches meeting.

-NOTE: While we are planning for a full year of FIYA sports, it is subject to change and revisions may be implemented based on any government restrictions or other issues related to COVID-19.
+NOTE REGARDING COVID-19: We are planning for a full year of FIYA sports in 2020-2021, but it is subject to change and revisions may be implemented based on any government restrictions or other issues related to COVID-19.
 Consequently, if any currently scheduled event is to be cancelled, payments for FIYA leagues and tournaments will be reimbursed in full to registered schools.

 IMPORTANT FLAG FOOTBALL DATES: